Kale-Grabovski/backups-sync/README.md

 https://github.com/dropbox/dbxcli

-Change appKey and appSecret under `cmd/root.go`.
+Change `appKey` and `appSecret` under `cmd/root.go`.
 You can find the keys at your app https://www.dropbox.com/developers/apps/create .

+You need `appKey` to replace the key will be exposed at the url after running `uploader.sh` later.

 Then build to tool by running `go build`.
 Now you can upload the binary and `uploader.sh` to your host: